crowdsourcing-class/crowdsourcing-class.github.io/assignment3.md

 You can download both files through the drop-down menu of "File" in the Colab environment.

 **Notice:** Before you make submissions to [Gradescope]({{page.submission_link}}), make sure that all the codes except the required functions are commented, including the provided examples.

+This homework can also be done in pairs.
+Only one group member is required to submit the work.
+Both of you with share the same submission and get the same grading.